Words and Phrases to Avoid in Academic Writing

 Academic writing is usually unadorned and direct.
 Some adverbs of frequency (such as always and never) and intensifiers (words that create emphasis, such as really) are often too dramatic.
 They may also not be accurate – you’re making a significant claim when you say something is perfect or never happens.

 These terms do sometimes add value, but try to use them sparingly.

 |Always, never||Researchers always argue that||Researchers (frequently/commonly/ typically) argue that|

-It is not uncommon that words and phrases are used inappropriately, even by native speakers of a language.
-If you’re exposed to such mistakes often enough, you may start thinking they are correct – but it’s important that you don’t let them creep into your writing.
+Certain words and phrases are often used incorrectly, even by native speakers of a language.
+If you’re exposed to such mistakes often enough, you may start to assume they are correct – but it’s important that you don’t let them creep into your writing.